ShreyanshuGhosh/TK-calculator/README.md

+# Introduction
 My first project using Tkinter documentation & created it with a hard work of several days.
-RUn the code & enjoy the calculations
+Run the code & enjoy the calculations